Things to see and do at St Catherine's Down and Knowles Farm

 Walk with your dog

 The wide-open ridge top between St Catherine's Oratory and the Hoy Monument is ideal dog-walking terrain.
-So is the cliff-top path overlooking the Knowles Farm Estate.
+So is the cliff-top path overlooking Knowles Farm.

 A picnic with a view